 Hepatitis is an inflammation of the liver.
 It may be caused by drugs, alcohol use, or certain medical conditions.
-But in most cases, it's caused by a virus that infects the liver.
+But in most cases, it's caused by a virus.
 This is known as viral hepatitis, and the most common forms are hepatitis A, B, and C.

 Hepatitis A: What Happens

 Hepatitis A is highly contagious and can spread from person to person in many different settings.
 It typically causes only a mild illness, and many people who are infected may never realize they are sick at all.
 The virus almost always goes away on its own and does not cause long-term liver damage.

 Hepatitis A usually spreads through food or water.
 Food can be tainted when it's touched by a person with hepatitis who did not wash his hands after using the bathroom.
 This transfers tiny amounts of infected stool to the food.
 Raw shellfish, fruits, vegetables, and undercooked foods are common culprits in hepatitis A outbreaks.
 The virus can also spread in daycare centers if employees aren't careful about washing hands after changing diapers.

 A prime risk factor for hepatitis A is traveling to or living in a country with high infection rates.
 You can check the CDC's travel advisories to learn about recent outbreaks.
 Eating raw foods or drinking tap water can increase your risk while traveling.
 Children who attend daycare centers also have a higher risk of getting hepatitis A.

 Many adults who get hepatitis B have mild symptoms for a short time and then get better on their own.
 But some people are not able to clear the virus from the body, which causes a long-term infection.
 Nearly 90% of infants who get the virus will carry it for life.
 Over time, hepatitis B can lead to serious problems such as liver damage, liver failure, and liver cancer.